polashmahmud/covid-vaccine-registration-system/README.md

   include SMS functionality.
 - **Environment Variables:** Add SMS API credentials in the `.env` file.
 - **phone_number:** Add a phone number field to the user registration form.

+## Testing

+Due to time constraints, I was unable to write tests for this project.
+In the future, I plan to write unit and feature tests using Pest.

 ## License